Low Blow (film): Plot

 A young heiress is in the clutches of a weird religious sect which is based in a rural compound.
 The cult leader (played by Cameron Mitchell).
 At his side is a lady called Karma (played by Akosua Busia) who has a vocal prowess.
 She is also the lover of the leader.
 Joe Wong (played by Leo Fong) is a former policeman, who has been hired by her businessman father to bring her back to him safely.
 He teams up with a group to help him which includes a Vietnam vet and a pro-boxing champ.

 Cast

 Production

 The film was directed by Frank Harris.
 Leo Fong produced the film and Hope Holiday was the associate producer.
 Leo Fong also wrote the story.
 The film also features Billy Blanks in his first film role.

 Release

 Low Blow was released in the United States in 1986.
 In the Philippines, the film was released as The Last Fight to Win: The Bloody End by Movierama Films on October 13, 1988, connecting it to the unrelated film Fight to Win; the film poster miscredits Jean-Claude Van Damme as its writer and director.

 It was released on Vestron in both Beta and VHS formats in 1986.

 Critical reception

 Fong's performance in the cult film was called a tour de force head-scratcher by Cnet.com.

 It featured on Red Letter Media's "Best of the Worst" web series in 2015.

+Sequels

+Fong reprised his role as Joe Wong in Blood Street (1988) and Hard Way Heroes (2010).